 If the prospect is ready to start using your product, what steps should they take?
 The best sales reps usually have the answer to this question even before they start the demo.
 According to the same research we mentioned earlier, winning product demos involve 12.7% more time devoted to discussing “Next Steps” at the end of the call.

-After the demo, send a follow-up email to your prospect to remind them of the next steps they need to take to complete the sales process.
+After the presentation, send a demo follow-up email to your prospect to remind them of the next steps they need to take to complete the sales process.

 Remember proper email etiquette when sending follow-up emails.
 Be patient and polite even though you’re trying to close a deal.
 Don’t send a follow-up two hours after the demo — give some time.